 Fuel Cycle Facility Oversight

-The U.S. Nuclear Regulatory Commission (NRC) fuel cycle facilities oversight program includes inspections in the areas of safety, safeguards, and environmental protection.
+The U.S. Nuclear Regulatory Commission (NRC) fuel cycle facility oversight program includes inspections in the areas of safety, safeguards, and environmental protection.
 This oversight program applies to major commercial facilities processing highly enriched uranium, low-enriched uranium, natural uranium, depleted uranium, and/or plutonium.
 The NRC has a separate program for the Oversight of Licensed Uranium Recovery Operations which includes the mining and milling stages of the fuel cycle.
-For more information on fuel cycle facilities oversight, please see the following topics:
+For more information on fuel cycle facility oversight, please see the following topics: